Can Pakistan face down a growing Taliban insurgency? – DW – 01/31/2023

 A TTP spokesperson later denied the group was responsible, claiming that "any action in mosques" violates its "laws."

-However, even if the core of the TTP is trying to distance itself from the attack, a TTP splinter group called "Jammat ul Ahrar (JuA)" claimed responsibility, saying the attack was in retaliation for the death last year of its leader, Omar Khalid Khorasani.
+However, even if the core of the TTP is trying to distance itself from the attack, a TTP splinter group called Jamaat-ul-Ahrar has claimed responsibility, saying the attack was in retaliation for the death last year of its leader, Omar Khalid Khurasani.

-JuA is a large and powerful faction of the TTP that has been involved in orchestrating multiple attacks against Pakistani forces and religious minorities.
-It was behind an attack on Easter in 2016 that killed around 75 people at a park in Lahore.
+Jamaat-ul-Ahrar is a large and powerful faction of the TTP that has been involved in orchestrating multiple attacks against Pakistani forces and religious minorities.
+It was behind an attack on Easter 2016 that killed around 75 people at a park in Lahore.

 Who are the TTP?

-The TTP comprises several hardliner Sunni insurgent and sectarian groups who have waged a murderous campaign against the Pakistani state since 2007.
-Although the TPP are not directly linked with the Afghan Taliban in Kabul, they pledge allegiance to them.
+The TTP comprises several hard-line Sunni insurgent and sectarian groups who have waged a murderous campaign against the Pakistani state since 2007.
+Although the TPP are not directly linked with the Afghan Taliban in Kabul, they pledge allegiance to the group.

-Pakistan banned the TTP in 2008, and the group is responsible for many attacks across Pakistan.
-The deadliest to date was a 2014 attack on a school in Peshawar that killed 149 people, including 132 children.
+Pakistan banned the TTP in 2008, and the group has been responsible for many attacks across Pakistan.
+The deadliest to date was a 2014 attack on a school in Peshawar that killed at least 150 people, mostly schoolchildren.

 The TPP have been declared a terrorist organization by the United Nations and the United States.
 Their attacks have killed thousands of civilians and security forces in Pakistan.

-"A full-fledged operation is required to curb militancy in Pakistan rather than adopting a soft policy," a former lawmaker from Khyber Pakhtunkhwa province told DW, adding that the government should not negotiate with "terrorists."
+"A full-fledged operation is required to curb militancy in Pakistan rather than adopting a soft policy," Afrasiab Khattak, a former senator from Khyber Pakhtunkhwa province, told DW, adding that the government should not negotiate with "terrorists."

-Zardari told Qatari broadcaster Al Jazeera that former Prime Minister Imran Khan did not crack down hard enough on the TTP in Khyber Pakhtunkhwa province, which is one of his political strongholds.
-Bhutto has said the TTP is now responding to the new government's reversal of Khan's appeasement policies.
+Bhutto-Zardari told Qatari broadcaster Al Jazeera that former Prime Minister Imran Khan did not crack down hard enough on the TTP in Khyber Pakhtunkhwa province, which is one of his political strongholds.
+He added that the TTP is now responding to the new government's reversal of Khan's appeasement policies.

-"The TTP threat to Pakistan is significant, and it is growing," Madiha Afzal, a Brookings Institute scholar focusing on Pakistan, told DW.
+"The TTP threat to Pakistan is significant, and it is growing," said Madiha Afzal, a scholar at the Brookings Institution focusing on Pakistan.

 "Pakistan is witnessing a rise in militant attacks.
 These seem to have spiked since the Taliban returned to power in neighboring Afghanistan.
-The security challenge, especially after the Peshawar attack, necessitates that law enforcement agencies step up their actions to counter the militants," she told DW.
+The security challenge, especially after the Peshawar attack, necessitates that law enforcement agencies step up their actions to counter the militants," she said.

-Most of the TPP's leadership is operating from within Afghanistan, which shares a porous 2,600 kilometer-long border with Pakistan.
+Most of the TPP's leadership operates from within Afghanistan, which shares a porous 2,600 kilometer-long (1,600-mile) border with Pakistan.
 After the US military withdrawal from Afghanistan in 2021, TTP leadership and fighters have been given safe harbor in the country by their Taliban allies.

-Hours after Monday's bombing, Pakistani Interior Minister Rana Sanaullah Khan said that the Afghan Taliban must fulfil their commitments to the international community to not allow any militant group to use Afghan soil for orchestrating attacks against another country.
+Hours after Monday's bombing, Pakistani Interior Minister Rana Sanaullah Khan said the Afghan Taliban must fulfill their commitments to the international community and not allow any militant group to use Afghan soil for orchestrating attacks against another country.